Algorand-Developer-Retreat/WeTrust/README.md

 ## Future Work

-- Graph Explorer
+- Graph Explorer & Scoring

-- Enhancement discussion for Merkle Tree instead of a static Array
+- Enhancement discussion for Merkle Tree instead of an Array

 - ZK proof of relation to not expose Addresses.